ldtteam/MinecoloniesWiki/source/workers/guard.md

 Guards are the protecting force for your colony.
 As long as you provide a Guard with a weapon, they will protect your colony day and night.

 There are two types of Guards: Knights and Archers.
 Knights use swords, while Archers use bows.
-(Archers don't require arrows to shoot.)
+(Archers don't require arrows to shoot, unless you've completed the research in the [University](../../source/buildings/university).)
 You can set the type of Guard in the [Guard Tower](../../source/buildings/guardtower) or [Barracks Tower](../../source/buildings/barrackstower) GUI.

-Guards will use armor when provided with some, and (if they're a Knight) will use a shield as well.
+Guards will use armor when provided with some, and, if they're a Knight, will use a shield as well (again, only if you've completed the research in the University).